-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately \$29.4 million as of December 31, 2021, and for the year ended December 31, 2021, we had net income, from continuing operations of \$0.2 million, and 2020, we incurred net losses, from continuing operations, of approximately \$2.3 million.
-As of December 31, 2021, and 2020 our current liabilities exceed our current assets by approximately \$7.5 million and \$9.8 million, respectively.
-The primary reason for that working capital deficit decreased from December 31, 2020, to December 31, 2021, is due to the abandonment of REGS as an entity, and stranded a net of liabilities that are no longer consolidated liabilities under the Company.
-The Company has limited shares of authorized and unissued common stock available for issue which may limit the ability to raise capital or settle debt through issuance of shares.
-These factors raise substantial doubt about the ability of the Company to continue to operate as a going concern for a period of at least one year after the date of the issuance of our audited financial statements for the period ended December 31, 2021.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately \$32.0 million as of December 31, 2022, and for the year ended December 31, 2022, we incurred a net loss, from continuing operations of approximately \$2.7 million.
+As of December 31, 2022, our current liabilities exceeded our current assets by approximately \$9.6 million.
+These factors raise substantial doubt about the ability of the Company to continue to operate as a going concern.